jon9314/axon/README.md

 ## Roadmap progress

-Phases 0 through 3.9 are complete.
-Phase 4 is currently in progress with manual cloud prompting and calendar features.
+Phases 0 through 4 are complete, including manual cloud prompting and calendar export features.
 See [phases/roadmap.md](phases/roadmap.md) for the latest status of each phase.